-During the year ended April 30, 2020, the Village's overall financial position declined by \$3,021,005.
+During the year ended April 30, 2021, the Village's overall financial position increased by \$10,403,780.

-Summary financial highlights for the fiscal year ending April 30, 2020 are as follows:
+Summary financial highlights for the fiscal year ending April 30, 2021 are as follows:

 - Growth continues in Bourbonnais.
-During Fiscal Year 2020, 23 permits were issued for new single-family homes with an estimated construction value of \$4,619,900. - Construction continued on the \$14.5 million dollar project to provide additional sewer capacity to the Bourbonnais Parkway development area.
-The new interceptor is being completed in two phases with completion expected in early 2021. - Construction began on a drainage project that will contribute to Riverside Healthcare's expansion, adding another large medical facility to the North Convent Street healthcare corridor.
-The Village's portion of this project will be approximately \$1 million. - In February 2020, the Village issued \$5 million dollars of bonds for the purpose of funding various capital projects throughout the Village.
-Projects slated for these funds include the healthcare expansion project in conjunction with Riverside Healthcare (mentioned above), improvements to Mooney Drive, overpass replacements on St. George Rd, Larry Power Rd, and Armor Rd, and various park improvements.
+During Fiscal Year 2021, 47 permits were issued for new single-family homes with an estimated construction value of \$9,151,900. - Construction continued on the \$14.5 million dollar project to provide additional sewer capacity to the Bourbonnais Parkway development area.
+The new interceptor was completed in the fall of 2021. - Construction continued on a drainage project that will contribute to Riverside Healthcare's expansion, adding another large medical facility to the North Convent Street healthcare corridor.
+The Village's portion of this project is approximately \$1 million, and it was completed in the summer 2021. - Construction began and was completed during the year on one of the Village's arterial roadways, Mooney Drive.
+The project utilized bond funds and cost approximately \$1 million. - In September 2020, the State of Illinois officially transferred jurisdiction of Bourbonnais Parkway to the Village.
+This roadway was reconstructed when the I-57 interchange was being constructed by the Federal government and the State of Illinois.
+Local shares from other area governmental bodies helped to pay for this project.
+The section of roadway that is now owned by the Village was valued at approximately \$10.6 million.